-So, I consider shopping and budgeting a bit of a sport -probably because I have never played any real sports- but seriously, it’s really difficult to create the perfect closet on a limited budget.
-It’s as hard as finding true love, that’s why there are so many women’s magazine articles dedicated to both topics…right?
+I consider shopping and budgeting a bit of a sport -probably because I have never played any real sports- but really, it’s very difficult to create the perfect closet on a limited budget.
 For me, my list of wants is usually pretty long…and my wallet’s funds are a lot shorter.
 Over the years I have made many mistakes in budgeting and have tried to learn from them.
 I want to share some of what I’ve learned with you all (over a multi part series – I have lots of wisdom OK???) and would love to hear your tips and tricks too.

 So here we go – Part 1 of my personal shopping and budgeting rules: